martinvuyk/forge-tools/README.md

 print(a.concat(a.reversed() // 2)) # [3, 4, 2, 1, 2, 1]
 ```
 ### result.mojo

+**Plans for result.mojo in Mojo's stdlib:** None, after some discussion raising
+functions remain the norm.

 ### Result

 Defines Result, a type modeling a value which may or may not be present.
 With an Error in the case of failure.